cblgh/karnaughgen/README.md

 karnaughgen
 ===========

-Generates LaTeX-code for Karnaugh maps using a GUI.
+Generates LaTeX-code for Karnaugh maps using either a GUI or a CLI.

 Requirements
 ------------

  *  Python 2 or 3
  *  The generated LaTeX-code requires Karnaugh.sty to be compiled to a document.

-### GUI-version

- *  Python 3 only
- *  PySide
+ *  PySide *(GUI-version only)*

 Usage
 -----
 ### GUI-version
 ```
-python3 karnaughgen-gui.py
+python karnaughgen-gui.py
 ```

 ### CLI-version